“Between the devil and the deep blue sea” is a long term project dedicated to refugees and migrants.

 Through theatre participants can also learn skills, practice English (spoken and written), costume making, stage making, poster designing.

 We hope to be able to produce a performance – or series of performances – at the end of this project and an exhibition inspired by our work.

-We believe is our responsibility, as artists and as European citizens, to offer support in all the ways we can, and to help fight prejudice.
+We believe is our responsibility, as artists and as citizens, to offer support in all the ways we can, and to help fight prejudice.